-Figure 5.1.2.2-2: Distribution of simulated TRP measurements with and without offset correction

-Clause 5.1.4 summarizes the study’s conclusions based on the submitted simulation results.

 5.1.3 Manufacturer declarations

 If a manufacturer declaration is used to inform or optimize a test system parameter, and the DUT is positioned in the test system according to parameters which are informed by this declaration, then the DUT is measured assuming a “white box” configuration.
 If no manufacturer declaration is used, and the DUT is positioned in the test system according to common procedures, then the DUT is measured assuming a “black box” configuration.